Sadako Ogata: United Nations / United Nations High Commissioner for Refugees

 Ogata was appointed to Japan's UN mission in 1968, on the recommendation of Fusae Ichikawa, a female member of the House of Councillors of Japan, who was an activist of the women's suffrage in Japan since the 1920s and had a high opinion of Ogata's character & ability.
 Ogata represented Japan at several sessions of the UN General Assembly in 1970.
 In addition, she served from 1978 to 1979 as Envoy Extraordinary and Minister Plenipotentiary for the permanent mission of Japan to the UN, and as Chair of the UNICEF Executive Board.

 In 1990, she was appointed as head of the United Nations High Commissioner for Refugees (UNHCR).
 She was the first woman to be appointed as a head of the UNHCR.
 She left Sophia University to start her new position at UNHCR.
 Her presumed term at UNHCR was only three years, which was the remaining term of her predecessor who had left after only one year, but she continued to be assigned.
 She was re-elected twice (in November 1993 and in September 1998), and served, over a decade, until 2001.

 As head of the UNHCR, she implemented effective strategies and helped countless refugees escape from despair, including Kurdish refugees after the Gulf War, refugees in the Yugoslav Wars, refugees in the Rwandan genocide, and Afghan refugees including victims of Cold War.
 In the face of Kurdish refugees at the border between Turkey and Iraq, Ogata expanded the mandate of UNHCR to include the protection of internally displaced persons (IDPs).
 She was a practical leader who deployed military forces in the humanitarian operations, for example at the siege of Sarajevo, the Airlift Operations in cooperation with some European air forces during the Bosnian War.
 During the period, the budget and the staff in UNHCR more than doubled.

-Her formidable negotiating skills and petite stature earned her the nickname of "diminutive giant."
+Her formidable negotiating skills and petite stature earned her the sobriquet of "diminutive giant."

 After UNHCR leader, in 2001, she became co-chairperson of UN Human Security Commission.